websymphony/twitter-banner/README.md

 ## Super Easy to use Free Twitter Banner Creator.

-Free twitter banner and header creator allows you to create good looking banner in less than a minute.
+- Free twitter banner and header creator allows you to create good looking banner in less than a minute.
-Use the completely free twitter banner / twitter header tool.
+- Use the completely free twitter banner / twitter header tool.
-No signup required.
+- No signup required.

-## Sponsored By hipCV
+## Sponsored by hipCV

 [![Free Resume Builder and Cover Letter Builder](public/hipcv.png "Free Resume Builder and Cover Letter Builder")](https://hipcv.com)